gonespy/bstormps3/README.md

   * You can customize the server to make your nickname in-game to be whatever you want!

 ## Currently untested:
-* Earning trophies
-  * I am confident all trophies will be unlockable, aside from maybe the following ones:
-    * Team Player - the "Challenges" tracker in the Statistics uses data from Gamespy servers - so even if you meet the requirements and complete 200 of them, the trophy might not unlock :(
+* Team Player trophy - the "Challenges" tracker in the Statistics uses data from Gamespy servers - so even if you meet the requirements and complete 200 of them, the trophy might not unlock :( There's no way to know until someone tries it.
-    * The Platinum trophy, of course!

 # General Q&A